KSDeshappriya/TetraNeurons/README.md

   - police.org
 ```

-Volunteers and general users are not restricted by domain.
+Volunteers and general users are not restricted by domain.so we assume Each government agency or first responder department must issue an official email to its personnel.

 * **Disaster Location Precision**: We assume each disaster affects an approximate area of **20 km²**, determined using **geohash level 4** for location precision.